 God’s abundant pardon comes not as we think or do – oh, what sweet freedom comes to those who receive that truth!
 (Oh, Father!
 That hearts in the grip of a deadly religion, shackled by repetition and shame, find forgiveness and life in Christ Jesus Your Son!)
 As the heavens are higher than the earth, so God’s ways and thoughts are higher than ours.
 This is not to be interpreted that we cannot know them (John 14:26; 1 Corinthians 2; Romans 12:2), but that God’s abundant pardon comes from a higher place – a heavenly place.

 Paul tells us in Romans 12:2 that we are not to be conformed to this world; the Amplified Classic adding: fashioned after and adapted to its external superficial customs.
 We have been conformed to this world in that way.
 Christianity on a grand scale is adapted to the world’s way of things.
 Can you see it?
 The enemy parading as an angel of light to keep us bound to the earth, unable to see heaven’s realities because of our earthly blinders, for he knows those with an earth-focused heart hold no power.
 This runs smack dab into the making our ‘not to forsake assembling together’ an earthly requirement or demand.
 What is of earth is ever-changing, open to corruption and decay.
 Is this what the Spirit would mean by having had written ‘not forsaking or neglecting to assemble together’ in a brick and mortar building that is on the earth, ever-changing (just look at the number of denominations created since Christ), open to corruption and decay (it is with a heavy heart that we know of the fall of preacher’s and the division of congregations), is this really the meaning of Hebrews 10:25?
 For those who find their spiritual source and sustenance to be their weekly church gathering, their pastor, or their church ‘work’, what happens when that comes to an end for one of the many reasons it has and can and will?
 Then what?
 We have to hustle in order to find another?
 What if there comes a time there is no other to be found?
-Or could it be that there something else?
-Something or Someone that is ever the same, something or Someone incorruptible; somewhere ‘neither moth nor rust nor worm consume and destroy’ where we are to not forsake our assembling unto?
+Or could it be that there is something else?
+Or Someone else, rather, that is ever the same.
+Someone incorruptible; somewhere ‘neither moth nor rust nor worm consume and destroy’ where we are to not forsake our assembling unto?

 In Matthew chapter 6 verse 19-21 it records Jesus as saying, “Do not gather and heap up and store up for yourselves treasures on earth, where moth and rust and worm consume and destroy, and where thieves break through and steal.
 But gather and heap up and store for yourselves treasures in heaven, where neither moth nor rust nor worm consume and destroy, and where thieves do not break through and steal; For where your treasure is, there will your heart be also.